Kyriosity/use-dev/README+/techniques/README+/circuitry/README.md

 ```

-Parametrization with this simplest _unary boolean_ has four variants &mdash; other types are largely more combinatory and appealing.
+This simplest _unary boolean_ has four variants &mdash; other types are largely more combinatory and appealing.

 ## Ideas to incite